ximengtju/ximengtju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👩‍🎓 About Me
-I am a Lecturer at the [College of Cryptology and Cyber Science](https://cyber.nankai.edu.cn/), Nankai University (南开大学密码与网络空间安全学院), China, and a member of the research groups led by [Prof. Zheli Liu](https://cyber.nankai.edu.cn/2021/0323/c13838a551995/page.htm) (刘哲理) and [Prof. Dan Ding](https://cyber.nankai.edu.cn/2021/0323/c13838a569771/page.htm) (丁丹).
-Prior to this, I earned both my B.E., M.S., and Ph.D. degrees from Tianjin University, China.
-My Ph.D. research on mmWave sensing and RF security was supervised by [Prof. Xiulong Liu](https://cic.tju.edu.cn/faculty/liuxiulong/index.html) (刘秀龙), and my M.S. research on RF mobile localization was supervised by [Prof. Yongtao Ma](https://faculty.tju.edu.cn/MaYongtao/zh_CN/index.htm) (马永涛).
+I am an assistant researcher at the [School of Electrical Automation and Information Engineering](https://seea.tju.edu.cn/), Tianjin University (天津大学电气自动化与信息工程学院), China, and a member of the [Artificial Intelligence and Marine Information Processing Laboratory](http://aimip.tju.edu.cn/) (人工智能与海洋信息处理实验室).
+Prior to this, I earned both my B.E. and Ph.D. degrees from Tianjin University, China, under the supervision of [Prof. Jiachen Yang](https://seea.tju.edu.cn/info/1386/4830.htm) (杨嘉琛).

 My current research interests include **Post-quantum Cryptography Chip** and **Fully Homomorphic Encryption**.
 I have published over 20 papers at the top-tier international conferences and journals, including ACM IMWUT, IEEE TMC, IEEE TWC, IEEE TAP, etc. I hold several academic positions such as TPC Member of TrustCom 2025 and Workshop Chair of ICA3PP 2023.